 Step 2: In this window, select the types of files you want to delete and click OK.
 This includes temporary files, log files, files in your recycle bin, and other unimportant files.

-The WinSxS folder, located in the Windows folder on your PC (for example, C:\Windows\WinSxS), stores the Windows Component Store files, which are used to support functions needed to customize and update Windows.
-However, over time, you may notice that the C:\Windows\winsxs directory seems to use lots of disk space.
+The WinSxS folder, located in the Windows folder on your PC (ex, C:WindowsWinSxS), stores the Windows Component Store files used to support functions needed to customize and update Windows.

+Over time, you might notice the C:Windowswinsxs directory using lots of disk space.
 This post will tell you everything you want to know.

-Step 3: Click Task Scheduler Library > Microsoft > Windows > Servicing.
+Step 2: Click Task Scheduler Library > Microsoft > Windows > Servicing.

-2: If you have pending uploads to OneDrive, you need to wait until they are completed before making files online-only.
+- If you have pending uploads to OneDrive, you need to wait until they are completed before making files online-only.